Daren Sammy: West Indies captain

 On 17 October 2010 Sammy was named captain of the West Indies Test team for its tour to Sri Lanka and until the end of the 2011 season, replacing Chris Gayle.
 At the time Sammy had played 8 Tests and 41 ODIs.
 The previous captain and vice, Chris Gayle and Dwayne Bravo respectively, had chosen not to sign central contracts with the West Indies Cricket Board and were replaced.
 Between January 2004 and the start of the tour to Sri Lanka in November, the West Indies had won just five of their previous 62 Tests and were expected to lose the three match series against a team with a good home record.
 In a series shortened by poor weather Sammy scored 10 runs and took two wickets at an average of 75.50, and while he said he wanted to improve his own performance Sammy stated that he was pleased with the 0–0 result of the series.
 In the 2–0 defeat to Sri Lanka in the subsequent ODI series, Sammy scored 28 runs and sent down 19 wicketless overs.

 Pakistan toured the West Indies in April and May 2011 for a T20I, five ODIs, and two Tests.
 In the first match of the Test series West Indies secured their first victory since 2009, ending a 17-match run without a win.
 Sammy took seven wickets in the match, including five in Pakistan's second innings, and was named Man of the Match for his performance.
 West Indies lost the second match, drawing the series 1–1; Sammy was his team's second-highest wicket-taker, claiming ten at an average of 17.90.
-The following month Sammy was named T20I player of the year at the West Indies Players Association awards.
+The following month Sammy was named T20I player of the year at the West Indies Players' Association awards.
 When India toured in June and July the West Indies lost the Test series 1–0.
-Cricinfo recorded that Sammy led with passion and "bowled his heart out"; he finished with seven wickets from three matches at an average of 38.28.
+ESPNcricinfo recorded that Sammy led with passion and "bowled his heart out"; he finished with seven wickets from three matches at an average of 38.28.
 While playing, Sammy had to deal with distractions from hostile crowds and pundits who criticised his appointment as captain as some believed he could not hold down a place as a player alone.